orian3737/RockPaperScissors/readme.md

 **RPS Class**

--Handles the logic of the Rock-Paper-Scissors game.
+- Handles the logic of the Rock-Paper-Scissors game.

 **play_game()**